 The panoply of threats facing Western democracies is diverse and the issues which preoccupy the highest levels of government will be discussed and analysed.
 With its emphasis on contemporary and future challenges and practice, ISI will appeal to those with an academic or professional interest in intelligence and contemporary threats.

 Uniquely, the ISI Programme will host a conference which will examine in more detail many of the key issues explored during the course.
-Entitled ‘National Security in a Changing World’, the two-day conference will bring together delegates from academia, politics and government agencies and be attended by all ISI participants.
+Entitled ‘National Security in a Changing World’, the two-day conference will bring together delegates from academia, politics and government agencies.
+ISI participants will attend the conference gratis.